Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 ### Data Parallelism

 We have already known that in consistent view.
 The default parallelism method is data parallelism.
 If we choose mirrored view, we can only use data parallelism.
-If you pass `numpy` data directly when you call the job function (instead of using OneFlow's [DataLoader and related operators] (... /basics_topics/data_input.md#dataloader)), the difference between the two are:
+If you pass `numpy` data directly when you call the job function (instead of using OneFlow's [DataLoader and related operators] (... /basics_topics/data_input.md#dataloader)), the difference between them are:

 * In mirrored view, when we use data parallelism.
 We need to split and reorganize data according to the number of device and use `list` to pass and receive data.